agrrajag/agrrajag.github.io/_posts/2020-04-05-Techno-Tiki.md

 > The High-Tech Lifestyle of a Low-Tech Hedgehog

 ## The Issue
 Tiki, the wonderfully sassy little hedgehog this project is named after, passed away recently after some medical complications.
-While her spunky little self was with us, my fiancée andI were brainstorming ideas on how to make her home more comfortable and include monitoring data-points to ensure we have a happy hedgehog.
-With a new hedgehog - who has yet to be named - on the way, we decided it was fitting to continue our project and name it after our sweet sassy little Tiki...
+While her spunky little self was with us, my fiancée and I were brainstorming ideas on how to make her home more comfortable and include monitoring data-points to ensure we have a happy hedgehog.
+With a new hedgehog - who has yet to be named - on the way, we decided it was fitting to continue our project and name it after our sweet and sassy little Tiki...

 ## The Project